Medieval literature, history and culture, c. 1000-1550

 ♦ National identities and ideologies in the Middle Ages

-In recent years I've expanded my research to consider the great changes of the high middle ages as a whole, in both religious and secular cultures, producing Conquest and Transformation.
-The Oxford English Literary History vol. 1: 1000-1350 (Oxford University Press, 2017).
+In recent years I've expanded my research to consider the great changes of the high middle ages as a whole, in both religious and secular cultures, producing The Oxford English Literary History vol. 1.
+1000-1350: Conquest and Transformation (Oxford University Press, 2017).

-I am one of the editors of New Medieval Literatures: NML 17 is out now (March 2017); NML 18 is in press, and we're accepting submissions for NML 19.
+I am one of the editors of New Medieval Literatures: NML 18 is out now (February 2018), NML 19 is in production, and we're accepting submissions for NML 20.

 Recent articles (see also the Symplectic-linked list of publications to the right):